laurabaldassari/2019-500/data-and-code/toy_example/toy_2019_analysis.md

 And so, our estimate can be saved, as we've done previously.

 -   The relative hazard rate estimate is 2.17, with 95% confidence interval ranging from 1.62 to 2.90.
+Our unadjusted treatment model suggests that the hazard of the outcome is significantly larger (at a 5% significance level) in the treated group than in the control group.

 It's wise, whenever fitting a Cox proportional hazards model, to assess the proportional hazards assumption.
 One way to do this is to run a simple test in R - from which we can obtain a plot, if we like.
 The idea is for the plot to show no clear patterns over time, and look pretty much like a horizontal line, while we would like the test to be non-significant - if that's the case, our proportional hazards assumption is likely OK.